-- 21.1 A quorum for a school council is the number equal to two-thirds of the number of its members or, if two-thirds is not a whole number, the next highest whole number. - 21.2 If the quorum is not present within 30 minutes after the advertised starting time of a school council meeting, the meeting must be adjourned to a time and place decided by the chairperson and notified to the members of the school council in accordance with clause 20.4.
+- 20.1 A quorum for a school council is the number equal to two-thirds of the number of its members or, if two-thirds is not a whole number, the next highest whole number. - 20.2 If the quorum is not present within 30 minutes after the advertised starting time of a school council meeting, the meeting must be adjourned to a time and place decided by the chairperson and notified to the members of the school council in accordance with clause 20.4.

-22 Presiding at meetings
+21 Presiding at meetings

-- 22.1 The school council's chairperson must preside at all council meetings at which the chairperson is present. - 22.2 If the chairperson is absent from a school council meeting, another school council member chosen by the school council members present must preside. - 22.3 An alternative Parents and Citizens' Association member may not preside at a meeting, unless they are the elected chairperson under clause 22.2. - 22.4 A co-opted student member may not preside at a school council meeting.
+- 21.1 The school council's chairperson must preside at all council meetings at which the chairperson is present. - 21.2 If the chairperson is absent from a school council meeting, another school council member chosen by the school council members present must preside. - 21.3 An alternative Parents and Citizens' Association member may not preside at a meeting, unless they are the elected chairperson under clause 22.2.

-23 Conduct of meetings
+22 Conduct of meetings

-- 23.1 A question at a school council meeting, other than a question about an amendment of the school council's constitution, must be decided by a majority of the votes of the school council members present. - 23.2 Each member present at a school council meeting has a vote on each question to be decided and, if the votes are equal, the member presiding has a casting vote. - 23.3 A member present at a school council meeting who abstains from voting is taken to have voted for the negative. - 23.4 A school council may hold meetings, or allow its members to take part in its meetings, by telephone, web-conference or another form of communication that allows reasonably contemporaneous and continuous communication between the members taking part in the meeting. - 23.5 A school council member who takes part in a school council meeting under section 23.4 is taken to be present at the meeting. - 23.6 A co-opted student member does not have the power to vote on a matter before the school council. - 23.7 Unless the school council members present at a meeting decide otherwise, the order of business at a school council meeting is: - a) Apologies - b) Confirmation of minutes of previous meeting - c) Business arising from minutes of previous meeting - d) Correspondence - e) Business arising from the correspondence - f) Reports - g) Motions on notice - h) General business - i) Next meeting.
+- 22.1 A question at a school council meeting, other than a question about an amendment of the school council's constitution, must be decided by a majority of the votes of the school council members present. - 22.2 Each member present at a school council meeting has a vote on each question to be decided and, if the votes are equal, the member presiding has a casting vote. - 22.3 A member present at a school council meeting who abstains from voting is taken to have voted for the negative. - 22.4 A school council may hold meetings, or allow its members to take part in its meetings, by telephone, web-conference or another form of communication that allows reasonably contemporaneous and continuous communication between the members taking part in the meeting. - 22.5 A school council member who takes part in a school council meeting under section 23.4 is taken to be present at the meeting. - 22.7 Unless the school council members present at a meeting decide otherwise, the order of business at a school council meeting is: - a) Apologies - b) Confirmation of minutes of previous meeting - c) Business arising from minutes of previous meeting - d) Correspondence - e) Business arising from the correspondence - f) Reports - g) Motions on notice - h) General business - i) Next meeting - j) Other business.

-24 Minutes and records
+23 Minutes and records

-- 24.1 The school council must record particulars of all proceedings at meetings of the school council including: - a) the names of the members present at each meeting of the school council; and - b) the names of any persons who are not members present at each meeting of the school council; and - the names of any members voting against a resolution carried at a school council meeting and any members abstaining from voting who wish to have their dissent or abstention recorded in the minutes of that meeting. - 24.2 The minutes of each school council meeting must be submitted for confirmation at the next school council meeting. - 24.3 A copy of the minutes of each meeting must be distributed to all members of the school council as soon as possible after the meeting. - 24.4 The school council is a public authority for the purposes of the Public Records Act 2002 (Qld) and must deal with the school council's records (including all documents created or acquired in the course of the school council carrying out its functions) in accordance with that act and the Department of Education and Training's policy document "General Retention and Disposal Schedule for Administrative Records".
+- 23.1 The school council must record particulars of all proceedings at meetings of the school council including: - a) the names of the members present at each meeting of the school council; and - b) the names of any persons who are not members present at each meeting of the school council; and - c) the names of any members voting against a resolution carried at a school council meeting and any members abstaining from voting who wish to have their dissent or abstention recorded in the minutes of that meeting. - 23.2 The minutes of each school council meeting must be submitted for confirmation at the next school council meeting. - 23.3 A copy of the minutes of each meeting must be distributed to all members of the school council as soon as possible after the meeting.

+23.4 The school council is a public authority for the purposes of the Public Records Act 2002 (Qld) and must deal with the school council's records (including all documents created or acquired in the course of the school council carrying out its functions) in accordance with that act and the Department of Education and Training's policy document "General Retention and Disposal Schedule for Administrative Records".

-25 Attendance by proxy
+24 Attendance by proxy